mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 ### Socio cultural approaches and the primacy of context

 This focus on the environment and context is in line with social and cultural lines of research.
-Socio-cultural research and perspectives can be broadly described as...
+Socio-cultural research and perspectives can be broadly described as...[@barnett_ecosystem_2019]

     A central assumption underlying
-    this essay is that any abstraction of ‘content’ from its ecological functioning   (e.g., use within a particular situation) is likely to undermine its perceived value for any situation (Bransford, Brown, & Cocking, 2000; Nathan, 2012) or the learners’ belief that they are likely to do something meaningful with that which they are learning. @barnett_ecosystem_2019
+    this essay is that any abstraction of ‘content’ from its ecological functioning   (e.g., use within a particular situation) is likely to undermine its perceived value for any situation (Bransford, Brown, & Cocking, 2000; Nathan, 2012) or the learners’ belief that they are likely to do something meaningful with that which they are learning.

 This primacy of context described above underlies much of the social turn of educational and psychological research.

 ### Context and Generalisation of results:

-Barab and Squire [-@barab_design-based_2004] describe the messiness of design-based research and that this creates a challenge to the researcher of how to present results in a coherent way which is of use to other practitioners.
+Barab and Squire [@barab_design-based_2004] describe the messiness of design-based research and that this creates a challenge to the researcher of how to present results in a coherent way which is of use to other practitioners.
 There is a tension between sticking closely to the context of the research and the concrete specifics or stepping back to generalise and being lost in abstraction.

 This context of this research, which is x,